GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/handling-errors-when-connecting-to-services/en.md

 Validating that no errors happened when executing a GraphQL query is different than for REST.
 That is because, when querying a missing resource in a GraphQL API, the response will have status code `200` and `null` value for that resource (REST instead returns a `404`).

+This GraphQL query validates that no errors happened when executing `_sendGraphQLHTTPRequest` by checking that:

+- The response is not `null` (eg: the Internet connection did not go down)
+- The response does not contain the `errors` entry
+- The response contains a `non-null` value under entry `data.post` (i.e. the queried resource exists):

 ```graphql
 query InitializeDynamicVariables
   @configureWarningsOnExportingDuplicateVariable(enabled: false)